csnewman/BlazorSignalR/README.md

 ## Transports
 You can manually select what transports (and the implementations to use) via ```Transports``` & ```Implementations``` in the ```BlazorHttpConnectionOptions``` when adding to the hub connection factory.

-Working:

 - Long Polling (Implemented in C#)
 - Server Side Events (Implemented in JS, C# implementation waiting on Blazor bug)

-Not Working:

-- Web Sockets (JS version coming soon, C# implementation waiting on mono support)
+- Web Sockets (Implemented in JS, C# implementation waiting on mono support)

+JS implemented means that the network requests are proxied to and from Javascript at a high level, whereas C# implemented means most of the processing occurs within the mono wasm runtime, with the low level networking being proxied back and forth.
+JS implementations should be faster as they use the underlying browser mechanisms.

 ## Alternatives